Ingo Beyer von Morgenstern

-Ingo Beyer von Morgenstern (born August 27, 1955) is a Director Emeritus of McKinsey & Company and one of the longest-serving foreign professors in China at Tsinghua University.
-He currently serves as Chairman of both the Harbour.Space University in Barcelona and Qilin Capital Fund and at the advisory council of multiple families in Germany and Asia.
+Ingo Beyer von Morgenstern (born August 27, 1955) is a director emeritus of McKinsey & Company and one of the longest-serving foreign professors in China at Tsinghua University.
+He is chairman of the Harbour.Space University in Barcelona and Qilin Capital Fund and on the advisory council of multiple families in Germany and Asia.

 Personal life and education

 Beyer von Jutrzenka-Morgenstern is the son of Manfred and Jutta Beyer von Jutrzenka-Morgenstern.

 Beyer von Morgenstern finished his PhD in thermo and fluid dynamics from the Technical University of Munich in 1983.
 He taught at both the physics and the microeconomic Department of the Technical University of Munich for many years.
 He frequently contributed his perspectives on regulatory issues in the telecom industry to the World Economic Forum.
 Beyer von Morgenstern also holds an MBA with distinction from INSEAD, Fontainebleau which he received in 1984.
 Since 2005 Beyer von Morgenstern is an honorary Professor at Tsinghua University, Beijing, China.

 Beyer von Morgenstern is married to Isabel Beyer von Jutrzenka-Morgenstern, née von Salmuth and has 5 children.